YouTube Strategy: One YouTube channel multiple topics?

 My conclusion and tip for you:

 This will make a lot of things, a lot easier and your channel will grow and expand much more easily.
-The more mixed up, the harder and more the topics slow each other down and slow down the video performance.
+The more mixed up, the harder and the more the topics slow each other down and slow down the video performance.

 If you feel like having several really very different themes, open up several YouTube channels.
 But probably it’s better to concentrate on one topic and put all your energy and time into one channel, at least for the first 1-2 years.